 Ladies and gentlemen, boys and girls, put your hands together for the seriously dope, and mad long-standing hip-hop act that is Minneapolis, Minnesota-based duo, Atmosphere.
 The group is ready to strike back with a new studio album titled Mi Vida Local, released today via Rhymesayers Entertainment (stream or purchase right here).
-This, the follow-up to 2016’s Fishing Blues, is the seventh Atmosphere album and is one again set to showcase their exquisite talents.
+This, the follow-up to 2016’s Fishing Blues, is the ninth Atmosphere album and is one again set to showcase their exquisite talents.

 Fans can expect to revel in this crafty new hip-hop release that falls nothing short of what the genre has to offer: An old sound with new language.
 A ‘90s spin, with a surge of 2018 glamour.
 Yes, it is a mix of the past with the present and possibly, a glimpse into the future.
 We were lucky enough to have spoken to this talented group about the origins of their moniker, their hip-hop inspirations, and how they collaborate so well with one another.